danoctavian/bit-smuggler/README.md

 #### Why bittorrent as cover
 Reasons:

-  * lots of it - high volume, many users -> hard to observe
+  * lots of it - high volume, many users -> hard, expensive to do surveillance on it
     - eg. GHCQ's TEMPORA surveillance system throws away all P2P according to these [snowden docs](http://cryptome.org/2014/06/nsa-spiegel-snowden-14-0618.pdf)

   * normally not banned in censoring countries (because fuck copyright)